DandyLyons/DandyLyons.github.io/content/en/posts/post-18/index.md

 3. **Incorporate**: Perhaps your should add a new abstraction alongside your current abstractions.

 ## Conclusion
 Don't be afraid of complexity.
 Embrace it.
-Find the right abstractions that you are comfortable using.
+Find the right abstractions that you are comfortable using and discard the abstractions that aren't up to the task.
 You can handle it.